There is a popular saying that you might have heard which goes something like this, “Everybody wants to go to heaven but nobody wants to die.”

 That Elijah remained hidden, as Enoch had been, is also revealed in another passage from Josephus.
 He writes:

 Now about that time Elijah disappeared from among men, and to this day no one knows his end.
 He left behind him a disciple Elisha, as we have already related.
 However, concerning Enoch, who lived before the Flood, and Elijah it is written in the sacred books that they became aphaneis (viewless, unseen), and no one knows of their death.
 (Josephus Antiquities 9:2:2)

 Elijah and Enoch, therefore, both became “viewless,” or “unseen,” that is, they were hidden from view.
 Yet, both were still on the earth.
 The fact that “no one knows of their (Elijah and Enoch’s) death” or of Elijah’s “end” does not mean that they did not die, only that no man was around to witness or record it.

 The evidence demonstrates that Elijah and Enoch never went beyond the first level of heavens, the atmosphere surrounding the earth.
 Elijah and Enoch, like every other man born of flesh, were incapable of entering into the third realm of heavens.

 In accordance with the words of Yahushua and the Scriptures, no man has ascended into the third heavens where father Yahweh resides, and this includes men like Enoch and Elijah.

-In both cases, Enoch and Elijah, after being taken up from the earth by eloahim, were carried through the first heavens and then once again placed upon the earth.
-Like all men, except for Yahushua the messiah, Enoch and Elijah died on the earth.
+In both cases, Enoch and Elijah were carried up from the earth by eloahim and carried through the first heavens and then again placed upon the earth.
+Like all men, Enoch and Elijah died on the earth.

 We’re actually not finished with this subject yet.
 We will continue with the so-called New Testament “Rapture” proofs in our next post titled Rapture Redux.